simonzg/docs/api.md

 **Parameters**
 - `callObject` _Type_ `Transaction` `Object`: same as [Call](#call)

-Estimate the gas a method execution will take when executed in the EVM without.
+Estimate the gas a method execution will take when executed in the VM.
 The estimation can differ from the actual gas used when later sending a transaction, as the state of the smart contract can be different at that time

 **Example**
 ```js